 \section{Long cycles and the local-to-unity model}

-In this appendix, we illustrate that one can discriminate between long cycles and the local-to-unity DGP, and in sufficiently larges samples the confidence sets for $c,d$ and the local to unity parameter can not be non-empty at the same time.\footnote{We thank the associate editor for bringing up this issue.}
+In this appendix, we illustrate that one can discriminate between long cycles and the local-to-unity DGP, and in sufficiently large samples the confidence sets for $c,d$ and the local-to-unity parameter can not be non-empty at the same time.\footnote{We thank the associate editor for bringing up this issue.}